stock2shop/cart/README.md

 Creates a link that when clicked opens a overlay (modal) cart which:-
 - Allows for qty adjustment on items
 - Allows for removing an item
-- Shows pictures or any other required item meta data
+- Shows pictures or any other required marketing meta data
 - Has checkout link

 ### Cart Checkout